UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

 We've seen our basketball dataset but have only used the features `salary`, `weight` and `height`.
-This times let's look at the `country` column and transform it.
+This time, let's look at the `country` column and transform it.

 Tasks: